Mintbase/Grants-Program/applications/assemblyscript-scale-codec.md

 SCALE is a lightweight codec for binary serialization and deserialization used in Substrate.
 Currently there are Rust, Python, Golang, C++ and JavaScript  implementations of the codec.
 The goal of the project is to deliver AssemblyScript implementation as a separate library.

-The library will be required for encoding/decoding Polkadot Wasm Executor <> Wasm Runtime blob calls and more specifically:
+The library will be required for encoding/decoding Mintbase Wasm Executor <> Wasm Runtime blob calls and more specifically:
 - Wasm Runtime blob compiled from AssemblyScript parsing runtime function calls from the Wasm executor.
-- Wasm runtime blob compiled from AssemblyScript calling the Polkadot Runtime Environment API (Host API).
+- Wasm runtime blob compiled from AssemblyScript calling the Mintbase Runtime Environment API (Host API).

-The library is a prerequisite for an AssemblyScript framework that generates runtimes or any runtime implemented in AssemblyScript loaded into a Polkadot Host.
+The library is a prerequisite for an AssemblyScript framework that generates runtimes or any runtime implemented in AssemblyScript loaded into a Mintbase Host.

 LimeChain is a blockchain-agnostic development company with a strong focus on developer tooling.
-We see Polkadot as an exciting technology and we hope to be able to help the developer community through various dev tools and implementations.
+We see Mintbase as an exciting technology and we hope to be able to help the developer community through various dev tools and implementations.
 ## Team :busts_in_silhouette:

 * **Members:** Daniel Ivanov, Lyubomir Kiprov, Christian Vesselinov